zhengjie6/fyp-segmentationbot/robotprogram/README.md

 3. Once the monitor switches off, press the E-Stop switch to complete the shutdown.

 ### Troubleshooting
-* If ROS is unable to find the ROS Core IP at 192.168.0.2, the IP address of the Odroid is wrong (it may be connected to NPWirelessX).
+* Symptom: ROScore is unable to start up due to IP address issues.
+If ROS is unable to find the ROS Core IP at 192.168.0.2, the IP address of the Odroid is wrong (it may be connected to NPWirelessX).
 Use the command `ifconfig` to find out the current IP address of the system.
 Ensure that the router and the network switch is turn on and try to run step `5` again.

-* If the ROS is unable to detect the motor controller, a serial communication error will be displayed.
-Reboot the system (E-Stop).
+* Symptom: Serial communication error displayed in terminal.
+If the ROS is unable to detect the motor controller, a  Reboot the system (E-Stop).
 If the error still persist, check the USB connection to the Odroid and KangarooX2.

+* Sympton